 With so many Edinburgh venues gearing up to welcome couples to open days, fairs and events, it would seem there is no better time to be in the midst of wedding planning.
 The wide range of options can be daunting, but do not fear.
 We have rounded up key dates for the diary that will help, whatever stage you find yourself at whilst on the way to your big day.

 Wedding Open Days at Edinburgh Zoo

 The events team at Edinburgh Zoo invite couples to be to save the date ahead of an open night and wedding fairs at Mansion House.
 The Zoo is probably the wildest place in the capital to get married but the elegance, impeccable service and delicious catering options ensures that couples and their guests will have a truly memorable experience.
-The next event is on Thursday 6th September from 6pm, with additional wedding fairs in November (14th, 12-4pm) and February (24th, 12-4pm).
+The next event is on Sunday 18 November, 11-3pm, followed by the February event on the Sunday 24th, 12-4pm.
 For more information, please click here.